Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: Reflection-Based Localization Method

 With equations \eqref{eq:beta} to \eqref{eq:P_r}, the following parametric equation defines a finite convex elliptical cone:

 where:

 and $\vec{\hat{n}}_{1}$ is a unit vector perpendicular to $\vec{\hat{d}}_r$, while $\vec{\hat{n}}_{2}$ is a unit vector perpendicular to both $\vec{\hat{d}}_r$ and $\vec{\hat{n}}_{1}$.

-To address uncertainties arising from the limited camera resolution and inaccuracies introduced during binarization and \ac{CCA}, we define two angles, $\alpha_d^{\text{max}}$ and $\upsilon_d^\text{max}$, which represent the vertical and horizontal uncertainties around $\vec{\hat{b}}_d$, respectively.
+To address uncertainties arising from limited camera resolution and detection inaccuracies, we define two angles, $\alpha_d^{\text{max}}$ and $\upsilon_d^\text{max}$, which represent the vertical and horizontal uncertainties around $\vec{\hat{b}}_d$, respectively.
 These uncertainties are used to create a finite convex elliptical cone around $\vec{\hat{b}}_d$, similar to the cone representation of the reflection vector and its associated uncertainty in \eqref{eq:parametric_cone_reflect}.
 This cone is parameterized by:

 where:

 and $\vec{\hat{n}}_{3}$ is perpendicular to $\vec{\hat{b}}_{d}$, and $\vec{\hat{n}}_{4}$ is perpendicular to both $\vec{\hat{n}}_{3}$ and $\vec{\hat{b}}_d$.
 The vector denoting the end point of the apex axis, depends on the predefined maximum extend in the $x$-direction $(x_{m})$ and is expressed as: